Cooking On The Ranch

 Old fashioned potato salad with olives, topped with sliced hard boiled eggs.

 This old fashioned potato salad recipe is creamy with mayonnaise, tangy with mustard and crunchy with celery and onion.
 And it just happens to be a potato salad with olives.
-Perfect for any back yard bbq or Summer pot luck thrown your way.
+This classic American comfort food recipe is perfect for any back yard bbq or Summer pot luck thrown your way.

 classic potato salad recipe topped with sliced hard boiled eggs